Keep your computer safe from malware by following these guidelines.

 - Be careful where you click.
 Never open attachments or links from suspicious emails.
 Do not click on ads and do not install software you are not familiar with when browsing websites.

 - Be careful who you let use your computer.
 Roommates, friends, and relatives may compromise your account or computer.

 If you notice your computer is running slow or performing poorly, it may be infected with malware.
 Contact IT to find the best solution for you.

 Users are expected to report any information concerning instances in which they suspect or have evidence that the acceptable use principles have been or are being violated.
 If at any time a user receives an electronic communication that places the user in peril or leads the user to believe that a criminal act may be pending, the user should immediately report the matter to the UTC Campus Police (423) 425-4357 or local authorities.

-Reports about suspected violations of these principles should be directed to [email protected] or [email protected].
-Spam e-mail may be forwarded and reported to [email protected].
+Reports about suspected violations of these principles should be directed to [email protected].
+Spam e-mail may be forwarded and reported to s[email protected].
 Receipt of incident reports will be acknowledged and investigated in a timely manner.